goncalvesjoao/recipe-hub/README.md

 A reference implementation of a **recipe sharing platform**, built across multiple web frameworks.

-The goal of this repository is to explore how the same product requirements can be implemented using different stacks (e.g., Rails, Next.js, Django), while keeping **domain logic and UX consistent**.
+The goal of this repository is to explore how the same product requirements can be implemented using different stacks (e.g., Rails, nodejs, etc.), while keeping **domain logic and UX consistent**.

----

 ## Core Concepts